A primer on ISO-NE’s 21-day forecast for New England’s energy supplies

 How often is the forecast updated?

-The ISO updates the forecast year-round, publishing the report weekly from December through March, and bi-weekly from April through November.
+The ISO updates the forecast year-round, publishing the report weekly from December through March, and once every two weeks from April through November.
 In situations where more frequent updates are necessary, for example during an Energy Alert or Energy Emergency, the ISO will update the report more frequently.

 Why does the forecast period cover three weeks?